-- The appeal complies with Articles 106 to 108 EPC and Rule 64 EPC and is admissible. - 2.
-The appellant requests re-establishment into the time limit for payment of the seventh renewal fee with surcharge under Article 86(2) EPC concerning the Euro-PCT application No. EP 98921000.0. - 3.
-Admissibility of the application for re-establishment of rights - 3.1 In accordance with Article 122(2) EPC, the application must be filed within two months from the removal of the cause of non-compliance with the time limit, i.e. normally, from the date on which the person responsible for the application becomes aware of the fact that a time limit has not been observed (cf. J 27/90 OJ EPO 1993, 422, 426), and within one year following the expiry of the unobserved time limit.

-3.2 In the present case where the appellant essentially submits that neither he nor his US attorney or his European representative recognized the failure to pay the seventh renewal fee, this date is the date on which the European representative received the communication pursuant to Rule 69(1) EPC dated 7 January 2005.
+- 1. The appeal complies with Articles 106 to 108 EPC and Rule 64 EPC and is admissible. - 2.
+The appellants request re-establishment into the time limit for payment of the seventh renewal fee with surcharge under Article 86(2) EPC concerning the Euro-PCT application EP 98920309.6. - 3.
+Admissibility of the application for re-establishment of rights - 3.1 According to Article 122(2) EPC, the application must be filed within two months from the removal of the cause of non-compliance with the time limit, i.e. normally, from the date on which the person responsible for the application becomes aware of the fact that a time limit has not been observed (cf. J 27/90 OJ EPO 1993, 422, 426), and within one year following the expiry of the unobserved time limit. - 3.2 In the present case where the appellants essentially submit that neither they nor their US attorney nor their European representative recognized the failure to pay the seventh renewal fee, this date is the date on which the authorised European representative M&C received the communication pursuant to Rule 69(1) EPC dated 10 January 2005.

-The two-month period of Article 122(2) EPC ended any day after 7 March 2005, corresponding to the exact day of the uncontested delivery of the communication at the M&C office.
-The application for re-establishment was received at the EPO on 2 March 2005, i.e. well before the end of the two-month period under Article 122(2) EPC.
+The two-month period of Article 122(2) EPC ended any day after 10 March 2005, corresponding to the exact day of the uncontested delivery of the communication at M&C. The application for restitutio in integrum was received at the EPO by fax on 1 March 2005, i.e. well before the end of the two-month period under Article 122(2) EPC.